Clockmender/My-AN-Nodes/README.md

 Major revisions and new release- 2.0.3

+EDIT 3 Mar 2019:

+Changed directory structure to separate nodes, menus and sockets, searated ndoes in DAW, MIDI and General

 Cheers, Clock.

 PS.
 I am rebuilding my website: https://clockmender.uk but it will take some time.
 There will be a set of pages explaining how to use these nodes, I have started though!